 Dalani pass is a high mountain pass at an elevation of 2.443m (8,015ft) above the sea level, located in the Kurdistan Province, Iran.
 The pass lies close to the border of Iran-Iraq and is traversed by Route 15.

 The road to the summit is called Route 15.
-It includes gravel and asphalt sections.
+It's asphalted.
 The road links Marivan and Paveh, via Howraman Valley.
-The road that runs through the beautiful valley, which is only paved for about half of its length, gives a good insight into the traditional Kurdish life in the small villages.
+The road that runs through the beautiful valley, gives a good insight into the traditional Kurdish life in the small villages.

 It is a spectacular road through a beautiful area.
 Any barriers along the edge afford little more than token protection; large stretches should be taken at a snail's pace and a lookout kept for vehicles coming from the opposite direction!